 Bring a touch a class to your Holiday gathering this year by serving up a wine and cheese platter.
 Pairing select wines with specific cheeses and fruits to create complementary flavor profiles can add a bit of sophistication to any party and learning to truly coordinate these tempting culinary duo’s like a pro will impress your guests for years to come.

-Late Harvest Vidal & Brie or Roquefort – Late harvest Vidals are a thick, sweet wines, with strong flavors.
-They pair well with creamy and salty cheeses, like a nice brie or roquefort.
-Serve along with a lightly salted cracker or hard biscuit for spreading the cheese for an extremely classy appetizer.
+Late Harvest Vidal & Brie or Roquefort – Late harvest Vidals are a thick, sweet glass of wine, with strong flavors.
+They pair well with creamy and salty cheeses, like a nice brie or Roquefort.
+Serve along with a lightly salted cracker or spread on a hard biscuit for an extremely classy appetizer.

-Riesling Icewine & Blue Cheese – Much like the Vidal, Icewines are very sweet, full flavored wines, and as such they go well with a strongly flavored cheese.
-The powerful taste and aroma of blue cheese will bring out the full depth of flavor of the Icewine, and serving them with fruit makes for an excellent light dessert.
+Riesling Icewine & Blue Cheese – Much like the Vidal, Icewines are very sweet, full-flavored wines, and as such, they go well with a strongly flavored cheese.
+The powerful taste and aroma of blue cheese will bring out the full depth of flavor of the Icewine.
+Serving this selection along with fruit also makes for an excellent light dessert.

-Champagne & Mild Cheddars – Always a tradition around Holiday season, there are many different varieties of Champagne.
-The type of cheese that you pair it with will depend greatly on the type of Champagne served, but for the holidays, where a sharp, bright Champagne is traditional, hard cheeses are best.
+Champagne & Mild Cheddars – Always a tradition around the Holiday season, there are boundless varieties of Champagne on the market.
+The type of cheese that you pair it with will depend greatly on the specific variety of Champagne served, but for the holidays, where a sharp, bright Champagne is traditional, hard cheeses are best.
 A mild English cheddar, minimally aged, will greatly enhance the natural flavors of the wine.